The Neophyte in Prague:

 This area was popular with artists and writers; Alan Ginsberg, while he was staying here managed to rise to the position of president of student festivities in 1965.
 The secret police were less than impressed and he was expelled from Czechoslovakia for ‘spoiling the students’.

 Each house seemed to have its own story.
 Number 17, the House of the Golden Stork was home to a young couple and their father.
 They decided to murder the old man for his money and managed something of a botched job.
 Eventually, after the old man’s daughter, Maria, strangled him, they cut up his body and stored it behind the stove.
 The marriage didn’t work out and 6 months later, the husband walked out.
-At that point, Maria, perhaps distressed by living alone with only the cadavar of her father for company, moved the body to a new location, where it was soon discovered.
+At that point, Maria, perhaps distressed by living alone with only the cadaver of her father for company, moved the body to a new location, where it was soon discovered.
 Both husband and wife were caught and imprisoned.

-We were guided through the New World by history student Daniel Verner, from Prague Unknown, who grew up in the area and clearly has both the passion and the knowledge to bring this part of Secret Prague alive.
+We were guided through the New World or Novy Svet by history student Daniel Verner, from Prague Unknown, who grew up in the area and clearly has both the passion and the knowledge to bring this part of Secret Prague alive.
 He took us back via his parents’ house, a few hundred yards down the road before leaving us to wander back to the hotel via the better-known parts of Prague – the Castle, Charles Bridge and Old Town Square.

 It would be hard not to be impressed by Pražský Hrad, the largest ancient castle in the world at almost 70,00 square metres, which dates from the 9th century.
 Today it is the official residence of the President of the Czech Republic and his wife.
 Formerly the Castle has been a seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.

 During the Second World War Prague Castle became the headquarters of Reinhard Heydrich, the Reich Protector of Bohemia and Moravia.
 Legend says that any usurper who places the crown of Bohemia on his head is doomed to die within a year.
 And, Heydrich did indeed die, of wounds incurred from ‘Operation Anthropoid, a combined attack by Czech and British forces, less than a year after the Occupation of Czechoslovakia.
-The Bohemian Crown Jewels are still kept within a hidden room inside the Castle…perhaps waiting for the next usurper to the throne?
+The Bohemian Crown Jewels are still kept in a hidden room inside the Castle…perhaps waiting for the next usurper to the throne?